Inyenzi movement: Bugesera invasion

 With the Chinese aid improving their military fortunes, some Inyenzi felt that a large attack on Rwanda should be organized.
 The decision to mount such an operation was made by UNAR leaders in Burundi in late 1963.
 In October 1963 Kigeli V gave $23,000—a portion of the money he had received from the Chinese government—to Papias Gatwa, his personal secretary, with instructions to pass it on to Rukeba, who was in the Congo at that moment.
 This money enabled UNAR's exiled leaders to buy arms and ammunition.
 There were rumours that Gatwa and Rukeba had actually embezzled the money given to them by Kigeli V, and that Rukeba had ordered the subsequent attacks into Rwanda to "justify" the use of the funds.
 Yet the Inyenzi preparations for the large attack became widely known in Burundi by November 1963, and it was feared that the GNR had been forewarned.
 Various Inyenzi leaders reportedly argued that they should halt the operation, and even Kigeli V allegedly requested the rebels to pause their attacks.
 It is disputed whether Rukeba or Kigeli V ultimately ordered the invasion to go ahead.

 The preparations culminated in the Bugesera invasion of December 1963.
 It was planned as a four-pronged operation by hundreds of rebels, organized as Inyenzi bands from Burundi, Uganda, Tanganyika, and Congo-Léopoldville.
 The contingents from Burundi crossed the border on 21 December and overran a military camp in Gako, Bugesera, but their advance on Kigali was stopped and defeated by the GNR and allied Belgian forces.
 The attacks from the Congo and Uganda were easily repelled by the GNR at the borders.
 The attacks from Tanganyika never occurred.
 In response to the Bugesera invasion, Kayibanda's government and Hutu militias carried out massacres which probably killed between 10,000 and 20,000 civilians across Rwanda.
 The large majority of the victims were Tutsi, but moderate Hutu politicians and accommodationist UNAR members were also targeted and killed.
 The accommodationist UNAR was effectively destroyed by the purge.
-Kayibanda publicly blamed the Inyenzi for the violence, and also declared that continued rebel operation would result in the "end of the Tutsi race".
+Kayibanda publicly blamed the Inyenzi for the violence, and also declared that continued rebel operations would result in the "end of the Tutsi race".